About the Oklahoma City Location Near Me

 Oklahoma City also has a legacy in media, particularly in radio.
 OKC was the site of the first radio station west of the Mississippi (and the third in the nation).
 First established in the 1920s, WKY still broadcasts today in a Spanish-speaking format, retaining its original call letters even though stations west of the Mississippi today begin with the letter “K” rather than “W”.
 Oklahoma City is also the birthplace for radio legend Ted Quillin, one of the noted “Seven Swingin’ Gentlemen” credited with introducing the Hollywood radio market to rock & roll.

 Today, Oklahoma City is home to dozens of high-powered radio stations competing for market share in a variety of formats.
 Whether you dream of becoming a talk show host, radio DJ, station manager or programming director, the OKC market provides plenty of real-world learning opportunities.
 The RADIO CONNECTION can connect you to these opportunities in ways other schools can’t.
 Our innovative mentor-extern approach places you as an extern inside an actual radio station, where a working radio professional serves as your personal instructor and mentor.
 This on-site training gives you unprecedented access to the industry itself, enabling you to gain valuable work experience and make important connections while you are learning the ropes.

-Our results speak for themselves: over 70 percent of our graduates get hired in the industry, many by the same places where they externd.
+Our results speak for themselves: many of our graduates get hired in the industry, many by the same places where they externd.
 You owe it to yourself to find out what our Oklahoma City radio school can do for your career.